-Very much simplified from this recipe by Martha Stewart.
+Very much simplified from a recipe by Martha Stewart that I'm not linking to because of her aggressive adblocker-blocker.
 For instance, she makes you wash the sugar that crystallises on the sides of the pan with a brush dipped in water, whereas I just push it down with the wooden spoon I'm stirring with if it annoys me.

 It's easiest to use peel left over when you're making juice anyway.
 Otherwise --for instance if you want grapefruit pieces for a salad-- try to peel the fruit in as large pieces as possible.
 Scrub your fruit before peeling (that's easier than scrubbing the peel when it's off), even if it's organic: there may be dust or wax on it.

 Pull any remaining pulp out of the peel (easy with oranges, harder with lemons).
 Use a sharp knife to loosen it.
 The peel doesn't have to be completely clean: you'll be scraping off the pith anyway.